a7med-830/QR-code-generator/README.md

 2. **Usage**:
    - Launch the application.
    - Input your desired data.
-   - Customize options (if required) and generate the QR code.
+   - Customize options and generate the QR code.

----

-## Changelog

-### v2.0
-- Added support for advanced error correction levels.
-- Improved QR code rendering performance.
-- Enhanced UI for better user experience.
-- Bug fixes and optimizations.

-### v1.5
-- Introduced customizable QR code size options.
-- Improved handling of non-ASCII text input.
-- General performance improvements.

-### v1.0
-- Initial release.
-- Basic QR code generation for text and URLs.